+The self-behavior distinction

+The public vs. private distinction is not the only mainstream thought regarding the differentiation between shame and guilt.
+Another influential explanation posits that the object of negative evaluation (self vs. behavior) can differentiate shame and guilt (Tangney et al., 2007).
+While shame focuses on the negative evaluation of the global self (e.g., being a bad person), guilt is associated with the negative appraisal of the specific behavior (e.g., having done a bad thing).
+Previous research has found that when describing shame-inducing situations, participants expressed more concerns about negative evaluations of the self, compared with guilt-inducing situations.
+While the opposite holds for concerns about the effect on others (Tangney, 1994).

+However, as expressed by Tangney and colleagues (2007), the two schools of thought need not be mutually exclusive.
+The salience of public exposure could shift the individual’s attention to the self and thus induce a greater feeling of shame.
+While in private, the individual may pay more attention to the effects of their behaviors on others.
+Other research has also pointed out that both accounts receive empirical support, and a new scale measuring shame and guilt-proneness (Guilt and Shame Proneness scale, GASP) has been developed taking into consideration arguments from both sides (Cohen, Wolf, Panter, &Insko, 2011).
+GASP measures guilt-proneness using negative behavior evaluations towards private transgressions and shame proneness using negative self-evaluations towards public transgressions.

+In view of the debate over the two schools of thought, it is thus more important to ensure the empirical foundations of the theorizing are reliable and replicable, which we hope to contribute by replicating one of the classic findings: Smith et al. (2002).

 Choice of replication: Smith et al. (2002)

 Smith and colleagues (2002) explored whether the level of public exposure could differently affect the levels of shame and guilt experienced over one’s transgression and found support for the public/private shame-guilt distinction.
 They found that public exposure (either implicit or explicit) was more strongly associated with shame than with guilt, compared to private situations.

-Their findings had vast implications from theoretical developments of moral psychology to practical applications in pedagogy or justice system.
-At the time of writing (March 2022), the target article has been cited 621 times (according to Google Scholar), with many impactful follow-ups, such as the development of a Guilt and Shame Proneness scale (GASP; Cohen, Wolf, Panter, & Insko, 2011) which measures shame and guilt by referring to reactions towards public and private transgressions or failures.
+Their findings had vast implications from theoretical developments of moral psychology to practical applications in pedagogy or the justice system.
+At the time of writing (March 2022), the target article has been cited 621 times (according to Google Scholar), with many impactful follow-ups, such as the development of GASP (Cohen et al., 2011) which measures shame and guilt by referring to reactions towards public and private transgressions or failures.
 The public-private distinction has also contributed to the theorizing of the relationship between morality and reputation (Sperber & Baumard, 2012) and considerations of the justice system reformations (Tangney, Stuewig, & Hafez, 2011).

 We conducted a simple scientometric analysis of research articles on shame, guilt, and moral behavior for the last two decades (2001 -2022) in Scopus with the String: shame AND guilt AND (*moral* OR norm* OR *ethical) and the results of a total of 580 publications were visualized using VOSviewer (Waltman, Van Eck, & Noyons, 2010).
 As shown in Figure 1, Smith et al. (2002) is connected to many other highly influential papers in this research area, supporting the centrality of this work.
+However, to the best of our knowledge, despite its impact, there seem to be no published direct replications of Smith et al. (2002).

 Figure 1